Skip to main content

 MySQL & MariaDB Connections

-TablePro provides full support for MySQL 5.7+, MySQL 8.0+, and MariaDB 10.x+.
-Both databases use the same connection interface since they share compatible protocols.
+TablePro supports MySQL 5.7+, MySQL 8.0+, and MariaDB 10.x+.
+Both databases share compatible protocols and use the same connection interface.

 Quick Setup